tinyci/compose-demo/README.md

 From here, you can add your repository and configure it.
 Check out the [Repository Config](https://tinyci.org/docs/repository_config) documentation for more information.

 When you're done: `docker-compose down`.
 This will tear down all containers, but some files will be left over.
-They are dot-files n the dir, you can spot them easily with `ls -a`.
+They are dot-files in the directory, you can spot them easily with `ls -a`.
 Remember, some of them will be owned by `root` so you will need `sudo` to remove them.